 There are so many possibilities when it comes to how AR can change the healthcare landscape, most notably the augmented reality glasses created by Cambridge consultants in Boston, which allow surgeons to “see inside” a patient’s body using data from scans.
 If you want to learn more about how augmented reality works check out Techslang.

-Technology is constantly evolving and the next decade is set to be an interesting time for the healthcare industry as it strives to adapt and use the technology available on the market to better the lives of both patients and doctors and nurses who are often overworked.
+Technology is constantly evolving and the next decade is set to be an interesting time for the healthcare industry as it strives to adapt and use the technology available on the market to better the lives of both patients and doctors and nurses who are often overworked as suggested by GBI bio.
 Given the amount of tech already in place, one can safely assume that tech within this field will only grow and with it, more lives will be improved.